danf-loop/etch-a-sketch/README.md

 # etch-a-sketch
-This a project based on etch-a-sketch from the Odin Project.
+This a project based on etch-a-sketch from the curriculum of the Odin Project.